gps/mbus/README.markdown

 I'm still not done designing the UI of the Android app.
 When I finish it, I'll write about it here.

 ###Licensing
-This project will be released under the GPL.
-I'll get the GPL licensing stuff in at some point.
-In the meantime, feel free to use the code.
-I take no responsibility for any consequences of using this code, especially bad consequences.
-I would appreciate if you let me know if you use the code here.
+This project is licensed under the GPL.
+You are free to use it in any way as long as it does not violate the terms of the GPL.
+I request (but you don't have to) that you let me know if you use anything from this project.

 ###Authors
 I wrote all the code for the app.
 The icons were done by Brieana MacDonald (briemac AT umich DOT edu).